-Confession: I don't know much about men.
-I thought I did.
-After all, I grew up with them, I learned from them, I work with them, I care about and love them.
-But when I reflected on my understanding of men and masculinity, I have to admit that I know very little about them.
+I thought I understood men.
+After all, I grew up with them, learn from them, work with them, care about and love them.
+But when I reflected on my understanding of men and masculinity, I have to admit that I have a lot more to learn.
 Why do men struggle with expressing emotions?
 Why don't men talk to each other about their struggles and vulnerabilities?
 Why are men more aggressive than women?
 Do men have different needs in relationships than women?
 Why do men have a hard time acknowledging their power and privileges?
 Why do men shy away from talking about sexual harassment and sexual assault?
 In sum, why can't men be more like women?

 This podcast helped me develop much more empathy for men and their struggles.
 I do not have the answers to all of my questions about men and masculinity but I realized that I cannot try to understand men by comparing them against the standards and experiences of women.
 This is just a start on my journey to understanding men and masculinity as well as my own reactions to and relationships with men.
 Below are some excellent books on men and masculinity.